 Residential construction has continued through both an infill process of construction of a small number of houses on previously subdivided lots and in new smaller subdivisions, such as Lance and Bridle.
-Twenty-three certificates of occupancy were issued for residential units in Ashland during the year, representing a 92 percent annual increase in the total number of residential units compared to the previous fiscal year.
+Nineteen certificates of occupancy were issued for residential units in Ashland during the year, representing a 17 percent annual decrease in the total number of residential units compared to the previous fiscal year.
 Residential development continues to occur immediately around the Town to the north and east.